paulosjd/aurnapi/readme.md

 Modules in app/data create and populate a database using data obtained by parsing a webpage.
 This page is updated with air quality measurements on an hourly basis with data for over 120 sites within the UK's automatic monitoring network.

-The API allows access to air quality data in JSON format through endpoints detailed as follows.
+The API allows access to air quality data in JSON format through endpoints detailed in app/views.
+These incldue:

+Site poll, site
+/uri/<poll>....
+                /<start_date>
+		/ ............/<end_date>
+Optional start and end dates can be specified.

+Pollutant data of interest along with the individual monitoring sites must be specied.
+The pollutant names and monitoring site codes are avaiable at:
+/uri/site-list
+/uri/pollutants  codes e.g. 'no2' which refer to the pollutant name and measurement unit e.g. 'nitrogen dioxide, ppm'

+ {'number of data points': '235', 'start datetime': '.....', 'start datetime': '.....'}

+'ozone': 'ozone, ppm', ',  'no2': 'nitrogen dioxide, ppm', 'pm10    NEED TO MAKE!!

 Install
 -------